clausehound/dealprep-blog/content/blog/Started from The Bottom: An Articling Student’s Legal Drafting Experience using a Document Comparison Tool/index.md

 ## By utilizing legal software tools, the process of drafting contracts can be vastly sped up.

 As I come close to the end of my articling term, I have gotten familiar with understanding the background of the legal documents I draft on a daily basis, with the help of online legal drafting and research tools.
-Piloting **legal technology**, such as Clausehound, has taken my articling experience one-step further by maximizing my understanding of various agreements’ frameworks and the importance of variant language.
+Piloting **legal technology,** such as Clausehound, has taken my articling experience one-step further by maximizing my understanding of various agreements’ frameworks and the importance of variant language.

 For example, I often work on **‘parsing’ or ‘mapping’ non-disclosure agreements** in order to determine gaps missing from a client’s standard non-disclosure agreement.
 Generally, the client wants to know what is missing from their agreement and why it’s important to include.
 At the click of a button, Clausehound can: